Belarus–Ukraine relations: Modern era

 Today, the two countries share an 891–km border.
 An agreement on the state border between Belarus and Ukraine signed in 1997 was to be submitted to the Belarusian parliament for ratification after Belarusian President Alexander Lukashenko and former Ukrainian President Viktor Yushchenko finished the process of the formalization of the border issues between the two states in early November 2009.

+Belarusian businessman Valentin Baiko is the Honorary Consul of Ukraine in Belarus.

 Breakdowns in relations

-In August 2020, during the Belarusian protests against Lukashenko, Ukraine recalled its Ambassador to Belarus for the first time to assess "the new reality" and prospects of further bilateral relations between the two neighboring countries.
-Belarus returned detained contractors (whom Lukashenko said were part of the Wagner Group) to Russia, coming in defiance of Ukrainian calls to send those who were detained to Ukraine to be prosecuted for their role in the War in Donbass.
+In August 2020, during the Belarusian protests against Lukashenko, Ukraine recalled its ambassador to Belarus for the first time to assess "the new reality" and prospects of further bilateral relations between the two neighboring countries.
+Belarus returned detained contractors (whom Lukashenko said were part of the Wagner Group) to Russia, coming in defiance of Ukrainian calls to send those who were detained to Ukraine to be prosecuted for their role in the War in Donbas.
 In a meeting with member of Ukraine's Verkhovna Rada Yevgeniy Shevchenko in April 2021, Lukashenko criticized former Ukrainian president Leonid Kravchuk for suggesting that Minsk be removed as a host in the Normandy Format as a result of the protests.

 In response to the forced diversion of Ryanair Flight 4978 by the Belarusian government in May 2021, Ukraine banned Belarusian airlines from operating in Ukrainian airspace.
 In addition, Ukraine joined the European Union in imposing sanctions on Belarusian officials.
 In response to Ukraine, Belarus imposed new trade barriers on a variety of Ukrainian goods entering Belarus.

 In February 2022, Russian troops invaded Ukraine from Belarus.
 Belarus has also stated that Russian nuclear weapons will be on Belarusian soil.
+In June 2023, Lukashenko claimed that “the only mistake we made was not finishing off Ukraine with Russia in 2014”.
+In July 2024, Lukashenko called Ukraine an "enemy" and narrated that the Belarusian troops have a "high combat readiness" near Belarus–Ukraine border.
+On 10 August 2024, Belarus' Foreign Ministry called upon Ukraine's charge d'affaires, urging Kyiv to address airspace violations following President Alexander Lukashenko's claim that Belarus had destroyed a dozen Ukrainian drones in its airspace.
+The ministry warned that if Ukraine failed to prevent such incidents, it would question the "appropriateness" of maintaining Ukraine's diplomatic representation in Minsk.

+Potential rapprochement

+On 19 October 2025, Ivan Tertel, the head of the Belarusian State Security Committee, claimed that the country was ready to "find a consensus" with Ukraine regarding an end to the Russo-Ukrainian war.
+This represented a shift as Belarus is attempting to break its diplomatic and economic isolation by playing a mediating role in return for an ease in Western sanctions.